 As with all baking recipes, it's important to measure your ingredients carefully.
 I consider my kitchen scale an indispensable tool and highly recommend using one for consistent results every time.

 From little brioche cheeseburgers to pork belly sliders, small buffalo chicken sandwiches to three-bite BLTs, there are countless ways of putting these mini brioche buns to work.
 (Try this Brioche Bun Recipe for full-size buns.
-Or this recipe for Homemade Hot Dog Buns for hot dogs and sausages.)
+Or this recipe for Homemade Hot Dog Buns for hot dogs and sausages.
+And don't miss these incredible Brioche Cinnamon Rolls!)

 Brioche bread is delicately sweet and richer than most breads, including butter, eggs, milk and sugar.